 The abundance and availability of fresh food at this time of the year is a real treat.
 Being able to pick our own fruits and vegetables at local farms makes the bounty taste even sweeter.
 Not only is it a fun family activity, it's also a great way to teach children about where their food comes from, and to engage them in its preparation process.

-Right now, strawberry picking is just getting under way, but don't hesitate: on some farms the picking season lasts just a few weeks.
-For more pick-your-own options in Connecticut, check out our posts about strawberry picking in Hartford County and blueberry picking farms.
+For more pick-your-own options in Connecticut, check out our posts about strawberry picking in Connecticut and blueberry picking farms.
 Happy picking - and baking - and eating!
 For more summer fun check out our CT Summer Fun Guide.

 Jones Family Farms—Shelton